Indicative guidelines for classifying investments in line with SFDR

 The definition of sustainable investment requires that positive contributions must be either to the environment or society.
 While the EU taxonomy regulation lists some further environmental objectives, there are no exhaustive lists of types of environmental or societal contributions that should be considered.

 While the EU taxonomy regulation provides some activity-specific rules for determining significant harm, none of the EU regulations or their regulatory technical standards provide a general rulebook or thresholds for determining what would constitute significant harm.
-As discussed in the policy options section (pages 100-103) of the SFDR regulatory technical standards, this is an intentional omission.
+Thus, what exactly constitutes significant harm is left for market participants to determine.

 It is obvious that "significant" must be considered in some relative sense.
 For example, a significant amount of hazardous waste must be different for a small IT consulting company than for a large battery manufacturer.
+The amount of harm (e.g. tonnes of hazardous waste) can be considered in relation to the size of the company, using e.g. revenue as a proxy for its size.

 The concept of environmental or social characteristics (in short, E/S) is defined only vaguely in the texts of the EU SFDR regulation.
 It is a looser requirement than sustainable investment: all sustainable investments also have E/S characteristics, but not all investments with E/S characteristics are sustainable.